McLean v. Arkansas: Background

 Various state laws prohibiting teaching of evolution had been introduced in the 1920s.

 In the early 1960's, there was a resurgence of concern among Fundamentalists about the loss of traditional values and a fear of growing secularism in society.
 The Fundamentalist movement became more active and steadily grew in numbers and political influence.
-There is was emphasis among Fundamentalists on the literal interpretation of the Bible and the Book of Genesis as the sole source of knowledge about origins.
+There was emphasis among Fundamentalists on the literal interpretation of the Bible and the Book of Genesis as the sole source of knowledge about origins.
 The term "scientific creationism" first gained currency around 1965 following publication of The Genesis Flood in 1961 by Whitcomb and Morris.
 In the 1960's and early 1970's, several Fundamentalist organizations were formed to promote the idea that the Book of Genesis was supported by scientific data.
 The terms "creation science" and "scientific creationism" were adopted by these Fundamentalists as descriptive of their study of creation and the origins of man.
 The leading creationist organization was the Institute for Creation Research (ICR), which is affiliated with the Christian heritage College and supported by the Scott Memorial Baptist Church in San Diego, California.
 The common Fundamentalist Creationist opinion is that evolution is unchristian and unscientific.
 "Evolution is thus not only anti-Biblical and anti-Christian, but it is utterly unscientific and impossible as well.
 But it has served effectively as the pseudo-scientific basis of atheism, agnosticism, socialism, fascism, and numerous other false and dangerous philosophies over the past century" [Morris and Clark, The Bible Has The Answer, (Px 31 and Pretrial Px 89)]Various evolution curriculum laws were challenged in 1968 at Epperson v.
 Arkansas.
 The Arkansas legislature passed a law that prohibited the instructors at public or state-funded schools to teach or use textbooks for teaching human evolution.
 Epperson, who was a public school teacher, sued, arguing that it violated her First Amendment protection to free speech and as well the Establishment Clause.
 The State Chancery Court ruled that it violated her right to free speech; this decision was later reversed by the State Supreme Court.
 It was ruled that "The law's effort was confined to an attempt to blot out a particular theory because of its supposed conflict with the Biblical account, literally read.
 Plainly, the law is contrary to the mandate of the First, and in violation of the Fourteenth Amendment to the Constitution."

 The creationist movement turned to promoting teaching creationism in school science classes as equal to evolutionary theory.